 A. Yes.
-MNRCP and LMF recently signed a Memorandum of Understanding that allows for the use of both funding sources for a single project.
+MNRCP and LMF have signed a Memorandum of Understanding that allows for the use of both funding sources for a single project.
 However, MNRCP and LMF have different program goals and the ability to combine both funding sources will be project specific.
 Some projects may not be compatible with both funding sources depending on the site details and proposed land uses.
+Because MNRCP is focused on restoration and enhancement projects, it may be possible to use LMF to acquire a property and then utilize MNRCP to perform subsequent restoration or enhancement of wetlands on the property.
 If a project sponsor is contemplating requesting funding from both programs, we recommend talking with representatives from each program before the funding rounds begin to identify potential incompatibilities early on.